Artist Residencies in Schools for Arts Learning

-7. In-service Workshop for Teachers: Describe your plans for actively involving teachers in an in-service activity with the resident artist.
+7. In-service Workshop for Teachers: Describe your plans for actively involving teachers in a professional development workshop with the resident artist(s).
 What experiential component is planned?
-How will teachers, administrators and community members be engaged in the residency?
+How will teachers, administrators, and community members be engaged in the residency?

-8. Evaluation: Explain how you will document and evaluate the project.
-How will you measure the anticipated outcomes listed above?
-How will your school use new media and technology to promote, document and share the artist residency?
+8. Evaluation: Explain how you will document the project.
+How will you evaluate arts learning anticipated outcomes listed above?
+Will your school use new media and technology to promote, document and share the artist residency?

-9. Financing: Be specific in describing plan for fundraising the match needed for this residency.
+9. Financing: Be specific in identifying sources of the cash and in-kind match needed to implement this residency.

-11. For Repeat AIR applicants only: What aspects of previous residencies have been continued in your school?
-How does this residency demonstrate an increased commitment over past Council-funded residencies at your school?
+11. For Repeat AIR applicants only: How does this residency demonstrate an increased commitment over past Council-funded residencies at your school?